num0005/h2codez_docs/docs/H2Guerilla/Misc.md

 ## Sound Editing
 Sound tags imported from CE can be used in H2EK by compiling them in H1Tool with the XBADPCM codec.
 Editing them in H2Guerilla would normally result in a crash however this should be solved as of the latest H2Codez update.
 Issue was a crash caused by a template in the sound effect block that would be solved by disabling template view.

+## Vertex Shaders
+Vertex tags with an empty compiled shader block will instead compile the HLSL in the code block.
+This allows you to code your own vertex shaders and can be reloaded in real time in H2Sapien.
+An H2Codez compiled in debug mode will ignore the empty compiled shader requirement and recompile the HLSL anyways.
+The compiled shader is only done in memory so no permanent edits will be done to the tag in the map editor folder.

+D3DCOMPILE_DEBUG flag in debug release may cause crashes with certain shaders.
+Be aware of this while debugging.
+{: .warning}

+## Missing Enum Options Readded
+Scenario type and wgit tags were missing various default or H2V specific options.
+These have been reintroduced in H2Codez.